Skip to content

 Modern brain research confirms what Islamic scholars have known for centuries: your self-concept creates your reality through a process called identity-consistent behavior.

 Dr. Lisa Feldman Barrett's research shows that the statements you make about yourself create prediction patterns in your brain.
-When you say "I'm not good at presentations," your brain literally prepares for failure by:
+When you say "I'm not good at presentations," your brain prepares for failure by:

-The Two Types of Limitations
+Two Types of Limitations

 The Islamic Reframe Process